FIN1012 : Studio Practice II

 Outline Of Syllabus

 This module offers a studio-based course which develops students' skills and understandings of contemporary fine art practice.
-In semester 2 a 4 week Narrative Project introduces aspects of cross-disciplinary practice and time-based media.
-The rest of the semester will entail students working in their studios to develop their own set of working criteria, media and subject.
+The semester will entail students working in their studios to develop their own set of working criteria, media and subject.
 Students will also run and organise their own regular group critiques.

 |Scheduled Learning And Teaching Activities||Lecture||10||1:00||10:00||Visiting lecture programme|

 |Scheduled Learning And Teaching Activities||Small group teaching||1||2:00||2:00||LWA Seminar|